-The use of nationally recognized protocols and CPGs may need to be tailored to suit certain vulnerable D-SNP Members.
+The use of CPGs and nationally recognized protocols may need to be modified to be appropriate for some vulnerable D-SNP members.

-- When a Member has several chronic conditions, some of the guidelines are likely to contradict the others. - A Member may be so uncomfortable and distracted by one condition and may not be interested in care plans for other conditions. - The frail elderly and other vulnerable Members may not realize the long-term benefits of preventive care.
+- When a member has several chronic conditions, some of the guidelines are likely to contradict the others. - A member may be so uncomfortable and distracted by one condition and may not be interested in care plans for other conditions. - The frail elderly and other vulnerable members may not realize the long-term benefits of preventative care.